To date, the most common treatment for migraines and headaches is medication.

 Kirsten added: “We first assess you to find the specific muscles and joints which tether your nerves then release them with manual techniques.
 We also explain what the problems are and what we need to do to fix them.

 “Reducing stress and improving ergonomics eases the tension and tone in the muscles and simple advice, such as not using chewing gum, will keep your muscles loose.
 Our aim is to give you a long term relief of pain.”

-Press release issued on behalf of Lubiju and The Physiotherapy Centre by Scottish public relatiosn agency the Holyrood Partnership.
+Press release issued on behalf of Lubiju and The Physiotherapy Centre by Scottish public relatiosn agency the Holyrood PR.